11 Poses to Spice Up Your Yoga Routine

 Pose Type: Seated

-Why this pose: An alternative way to get into your glutes without worrying about balance.
+Why This Pose: An alternative way to get into your glutes without worrying about balance.

-1. Begin in Easy Pose
+1. Begin in Easy Pose.

 Variety Is the Spice

 Including a variety of yoga poses in your practice keeps your body guessing and your mind engaged.
 Yoga is a whole-body practice, which means that it offers myriad ways to stretch and strengthen every part of you.
-If you ever feel stuck in a rut, try these alternatives to some of your usual poses, and you may find yourself with a few new favourites before long.